 Out of so many wonderful florists in the Middle Tennessee area, Harmony Hensley is outstanding in her field (pun intended!).
-In fact, we love her work so much that we used her as the florist for our own wedding!
-One of the number one comments I get from couples struggling with their wedding planning is that they're having a hard time finding the perfect floral arrangements to really capture the vibe of their wedding day and the feeling of their relationship.
+In fact, we love her work so much that we used her as the florist for our own Nashville wedding!
+One of the number one comments I get from couples struggling with their wedding planning is that they're having a hard time finding the perfect floral arrangements.
+I know you really want your flowers to capture the vibe of your wedding day and the feeling of your relationship.
 So, I've enlisted Harmony to help!
 Take it away!

 Why should a couple hire a professional florist for their wedding day?

 People often ask me why you should hire a professional florist for your wedding day, and I’m always eager to address that question.
 In the twenty plus years I have been working in and around weddings and events I cannot begin to stress the number of times the professionalism of a vendor (florist or otherwise) has literally saved the day.
 When planning your big day, you want the experience to be flawless with little interaction from the bride and groom (who should be able to be totally present for all the memorable moments, not the minutia of event execution).